NathanielJS1541/Pi_IP_Mailer/README.md

 ```

 If you want to test this, `sudo reboot` your Pi and you should get an Email.
 If you don't, check that you
-entered your gmail details by simply running the script with `python Pi_IP_Mailer.py`.
+entered your gmail details by simply running the script with `python3 Pi_IP_Mailer.py`.
 If you still don't
 get an Email, and you checked your spam folders, there is a problem with your Gmail details or account.

 #### Task Scheduling